What is Cerus?

 Biomedical Advanced Research and Development Authority

-The Biomedical Advanced Research and Development Authority (BARDA) is a U.S. government agency focused on supporting the development of medical countermeasures against public health threats.
+The Biomedical Advanced Research and Development Authority (BARDA) is a U.S. government agency focused on supporting the development of medical countermeasures against chemical, biological, radiological, and nuclear threats, as well as pandemic influenza and emerging infectious diseases.
+Their investment indicates a strategic alignment with public health security.

 What's next for Cerus?